saltstack/salt/doc/topics/tutorials/cloud_controller.rst

 .. note::

-    Package names and setup used is Red Hat specific Different package names will be required for different platforms.
+    Package names and setup used is Red Hat specific.
+Different package names will be required for different platforms.

 .. code-block:: yaml